keithy/primo-pdo-php/README.md

 $pdo->run("SELECT * FROM {$table} WHERE id = :id OR name = :name", [ 'id' => $id, 'name' => $name ] );
 ```

+### Also

-4. If logging is enabled, queries are reconstructed from the bound variables
+1. If logging is enabled, queries are reconstructed from the bound variables

-5. Choice of specialized `PDOStatement` as a subclass or wrapper.
+2. Choice of specialized `PDOStatement` as a subclass or wrapper.
    The subclass variant doesn't support persistent connections.

-6. Bespoke option 'database' obtains a connection to an alternative database (e.g. a backup)
+3. Bespoke option 'database' obtains a connection to an alternative database (e.g. a backup)
    using the same credentials given in the given phinx environment.
 This also enables an override for
    a no-database connection i.e.